Follow the steps below to create and use an Acquisition Form on your website:

 - Hide: It helps you specify the number of days for which the form should not be shown to a user if they have exited the web page without filling in and submitting the form.
 After the mentioned days have elapsed, the form will reappear to such users upon visiting the website.

-Along with display options, use the Optional add-ons to add some functionality to your forms.
+Along with display options, use the settings (add-ons) present under Optional functions to add some functionality to your forms.

 - Send an email to this address when a subscriber is added: It sends an email to the mentioned email address notifying that a new contact has been added via the acquisition form.

-- Enable double opt-in: This is an extra step to confirm a user addition request.
-When a user submits a form, they will receive a confirmation email wherein they’ll need to verify their email address and confirm their interest.
-You can customize your confirmation email by entering your sender email address, its subject, and additional information that is deemed necessary in the email.
+- Enable double opt-in: This is an extra step that confirms a user's addition request.
+When a user submits a form, they must verify the confirmation email sent to their email address to validate their interest.
+You can customize the confirmation email by entering a “sender” and “reply to” email address, its subject, and additional information that is deemed necessary in the email.
+Remember, since this add-on is only available for email subscribers, you need to notify users in advance about giving SMS consent if they provide SMS contact alongside their email.
+Only after the user has confirmed the subscription request does the SMS contact appear in your list.

-After you have customized and selected your form settings, click on Next to proceed ahead.
+After you have customized and selected your form settings, click Next to proceed ahead.

 Design the Form Layout (In Step 3)